ian-coccimiglio/napari-event-monitor/README.md

 ## Usage

-Simply start the plugin from the menus, open some images, and watch the
+Simply start the plugin from the menus, open some images, and watch the event monitor fill up with events.
+Then, click on any event to learn about the event's exposed attributes.

 ## Contributions

 Any and all contributions are welcome!
-Especially testing and other events.
+Especially any testing of the plugin.
+Feel free to file any issues or pull requests.